 If you prefer a more intimate and curated shopping experience than the hustle and bustle at the mall, there are more than a couple of jolly alternatives.

-The city offers some great markets that not only boast thoughtful products, but also Canadian designs — not to mention a plethora of tasty treats to sustain you and your friends as you cross off more than one thing on that holiday to-do list.
+The city offers some great markets that not only boast thoughtful products, but also Canadian designs — not to mention plenty of tasty treats to sustain you and your friends as you cross items off the holiday to-do list.
 Here are a few of the popular ones and what you can get at each one.

 It’s hard to find a more festive experience than the annual Toronto Christmas Market.
-Hosted at the historic Distillery District, it feels as though you’ve stepped back in time amidst the strings of light, wooden huts and cheerful performances.
+Hosted at the Distillery Historic District, it feels as though you’ve stepped back in time amidst the strings of light, wooden huts and cheerful performances.
 A family-friendly tradition thanks to Santa’s House, carnival rides and a life-sized gingerbread house, you’ll be able to spend quality time with loved ones while picking up pretty trinkets for the home and food for parties.

-November 23 to December 3
+When: November 15 to December 23, 2018

 With more than 800 artisans, this is a one-stop shop for gifts for the whole family.
-From baked goods to children’s clothes and stunning jewelry, you’ll be able to pick up something for the little one, the significant other and even the host all in one go.
+From baked goods to children’s clothes and stunning jewellery, you’ll be able to pick up something for the little one, the significant other and even the host all in one go.
 With so many stalls to visit, make sure to put your feet up and eat some treats in between.

 About the Author

 Meghan Yuri Young is the editor of her eponymous site encouraging readers to pursue happier, healthier lives through her own experiences.
 Follow her adventures: Meghan Yuri Young on Instagram.